hackclub/10-days-of-code/README.md

 ## ⭐ Past Projects

-- A 3D personal portfolio website made with three.js
+- A 3D personal portfolio website made with three.js - J, Thailand
-- Making their own rocket launch simulator in Unity
+- Making their own rocket launch simulator in Unity - Savina, San Diego, CA
-- Building their first Ruby on Rails website
+- Building their first Ruby on Rails website - Phaedra, Boston, MA
-- Enhancing their personal portfolio with new skills in APIs, A-frame, and JS
+- Enhancing their personal portfolio with new skills in APIs, A-frame, and JS - Reva, Bay Area, CA
-- Using Google Maps and Airtable to create a town cleanup website.
+- Using Google Maps and Airtable to create a town cleanup website. - Sophia, Boston, MA
-- Creating a language learning website using HTML, CSS, JS, and MongoDB
+- Creating a language learning website using HTML, CSS, JS, and MongoDB - Yahya, Morocco
-- Making their Hack Club’s website using HTML, CSS, and JS-
+- Making their Hack Club’s website using HTML, CSS, and JS - Bright, Irvina, CA
-- Making a website for their freeze-dried candy business
+- Making a website for their freeze-dried candy business - Maz, Vermont

 ## 🗣️ Testimonials

 “I loved having the time to work on a project that was on my todo list for months.
 I’m so happy to have participated!” - Malycia, 17, Seattle, WA

-“10 Days of Code was a great opportunity to learn more about tech and it has grown my passion for coding” - Sophia, 16, Boston, MA
+“10 Days of Code was a great opportunity to learn more about tech and it has grown my passion for coding.
+Getting advice from people at HQ gave me insight to their skills and helped me learn Airtable and Google Maps API.” - Sophia, 16, Boston, MA

 “It was an incredible chance to learn from Hack Club engineers and  a chance for me to build my web dev skills through amazing workshops led by Hack Club engineers like Max and Graham. - Reva, 18, Bay Area, CA

 "10 Days of Code gave me a really fun opportunity to learn new things and grow my knowledge of coding." - Maz, Vermont

+“Though I was lost at first and learned a little bit of everything, 10 Days of Code is a powerful resource to take advantage of, especially when diving into how to take vanilla HTML and CSS to the next level.” - Phaedra, Boston, MA

 ## 📷 Photos